Paramus High School: Athletics

-The boys track team won the Group IV spring track state championship in 1965.
+The boys track team won the Group IV spring / outdoor track state championship in 1965.

-The girls' volleyball team has won seven state championships, winning the Division A title in 1981 against Northern Valley Regional High School at Old Tappan, taking the Group IV title in 1982 against Hackensack High School, and earning Group III titles in 1988 (vs. Ramsey High School), 1989 (vs. Old Tappan), 1994 (vs. River Dell Regional High School), 1995 (vs. Lakeland Regional High School) and 2005 (vs. Ramapo High School).
-The program's seven state titles are tied for eighth in the state.
+The girls' volleyball team has won seven state championships, winning the Division A title in 1981 against Northern Valley Regional High School at Old Tappan, taking the Group IV title in 1982 against Hackensack High School, and earning Group III titles in 1988 (vs. Ramsey High School), 1989 (vs. Old Tappan), 1994 (vs. River Dell High School), 1995 (vs. Lakeland Regional High School) and 2005 (vs. Ramapo High School).
+The program's seven state titles are tied for seventh in the state.
 The 1981 team won the inaugural NJSIAA state title, winning the Group III-IV championship in two games (15–8 and 15–11) against finals opponent Northern Valley / Old Tappan.
 The 1982 team won the Group IV state title against Hackensack in two games (15-6 and 15–12).
 The 1994 girls' volleyball team finished the season with a record of 22–2, winning the league and Group III state title, but lost to Paramus Catholic High School in the Bergen County tournament.
 The 1995 team won the Group III title for a second consecutive year, and took the Bergen County title with a win over Paramus Catholic.
 The team won the Tournament of Champions in 2005, defeating Secaucus High School in the tournament finals with a two-game sweep by scores of 25-22 and 25–23.

 The wrestling team won the North I Group IV state sectional championship in 1982, 1985, 1998 and 1999, and won the North I Group III title in 1993, 2012, 2015 and 2016.

 The ice hockey team won the Handchen Cup in 2000 with a 6–4 win against Brick Memorial High School in the championship game at the South Mountain Arena.

 Administration

-The school's principal is Raymond Kiem.
-His core administration team includes two assistant principals.
+The school's principal is Dominick Miller.
+His core administration team includes two assistant principals and the athletic director.